leqilong/TubeCat/README.md

 TubeCat achieves data persistence using CoreData.

+To run TubeCat, clone or download the project and open the TubeCat.xcworkspace file.

 ## CoreData Model
 TubeCat's coredata model consists of three entities:
 - User
 *Attributes: current user's information such as profile picture URL, user id, authentication token, etc.
 - Category
 *Attributes: category id, page tokens, name of the category, etc, some of which comes in handy as parameters to make HTTP requests to retrieve videos of specific categories
 - Video
 *Attributes: video id, playlist item id, thumbnail image url, video title, video description, etc. This entity has one to many relationships with both User and Category

 ## View Controller Scenes